 Category Archives: From the Library – A Weekly Column

-Allison Palmgren is the Technology Librarian at the Morrill Memorial Library in Norwood, Massachusetts.
-Read Allison’s column in the November 12, 2015 edition of the Norwood Transcript and Bulletin.
+Liz Reed is an Adult and Information Services Librarian at the Morrill Memorial Library in Norwood, Massachusetts.
+Read Liz’s column in the April 14, 2016 edition of the Norwood Transcript and Bulletin.

 The library building may be open from 9:00 am to 5:00 pm, but being a librarian involves a set of skills that aren’t always easy to switch off.
 When I’m not being a librarian in the workplace, I find that I’m most often engaged as an etymologist for friends and family.
 In other words, I’m the go-to person when someone wants to know the history of a word beyond the simple definition.
 Luckily for them, I find etymology, or the history of words, fascinating. (more…)

 Samuel Simas is the technology assistant at the Morrill Memorial library; he is a graduate student at the University of Rhode Island’s Graduate School of Library and Information Studies.
 Read Samuel’s column in the April 7th issue of the Norwood Transcript & Bulletin.

 When I worked at the Washanuck Library there was a wasp-nest humming in its eaves; a football sized wasp-nest that discharged angry bullets (or were they wasps?), which, if they could have spoken, would have said, “Stay away from our hive.”